On Pretraining Data Diversity for Self-Supervised Learning: Additional Analysis

 \textbf{Importance of Normalized Computation\ \ } We now study the impact of normalizing computation on the performance of SSL methods.
 We aim to understand if $\mathcal{C}$ is not normalized across methods, this will lead to misleading conclusions, and thus motivating our normalized computation.
 In Table~\ref{tab:inconsistencies}, we compare the performance of ResNet-50 and ViT-B/16 models pretrained using MoCoV3 with \(\mathcal{C} = 98\times 10^6\) (as used in Section~\ref{sec:exp-part3}) against a tripled budget of \(\mathcal{C} = 294\times 10^6\).
 We show that inconsistencies arise when pretraining data diversity $\mathcal{D}$ and computation $\mathcal{C}$ are not fairly compared.
 For instance, in scenarios highlighted in red, we notice that a lower pretraining diversity coupled with a higher computational budget can yield better results.
 We observe that under pretraining diversity of only $\mathcal{D} = 13 \times 10^{-3}$ and a computational budget of $\mathcal{C} = 98 \times 10^{6}$ ResNet-50 only enjoys a 65.9\% accuracy compared against with 69.8\% with a smaller pretraining diversity of $2.17 \times 10^{-3}$ but with a larger computational budget of $294 \times 10^{6}$.
 This shows that without normalized computation, it could be incorrectly concluded that pretraining diversity does not play a significant role.\\

-\textbf{Model Saturation\ \ } In Section~\ref{sec:exp-part3}, we evaluated the effects of extreme differences in $\mathcal{D}$.
-We aim to understand the trend in pretraining on YFCC100M, and if adding more samples could compensate the distribution shift with ImageNet.
+\textbf{Model Saturation\ \ } We aim to study the pretraining trend on YFCC100M, and if adding more samples could compensate the distribution shift with ImageNet.
 Hence, we extend the YFCC100M experiments from Section~\ref{sec:exp-part3}, examining various subsets---specifically 0.1\%, 1\%, 10\%, and 100\% of the dataset.
 Again, we normalize the computational budget to \(\mathcal{C} = 98\times 10^6\), equivalent to one epoch on YFCC100M.
 The results of linear probing models pretrained using SimCLR and MoCoV3 with ResNet-50 and ViT-B/16 on ImageNet are shown in Figure~\ref{fig:saturation}.
 Interestingly, we obtain a performance plateau.
 This observation points to a saturation point in performance, showing that simply increasing the dataset further would not bridge the gap between the $\mathbb{D}_\text{SSL}$ and $\mathbb{D}_\text{task}$.
 Hence, arbitrarily increasing pretraining diversity $\mathcal{D}$ is not sufficient to bridge the distribution shift problem.
-Here \(\mathbb{D}_{\text{SSL}} \neq \mathbb{D}_{\text{task}}\), hence still aligning with our findings in Section ~\ref{sec:exp-part1}.\\
+Here \(\mathbb{D}_{\text{SSL}} \neq \mathbb{D}_{\text{task}}\), hence still aligning with our findings in Section ~\ref{sec:exp-part1}.